-How to get rid of rats by removing their shelter
+Get rid of rats by removing their shelter

-We're constantly encouraged to create piles of wood and garden clippings so that hedgehogs can nest.
+We're constantly encouraged to create piles of wood and garden clippings so that hedgehogs in gardens can nest.
 But if the shelters you've created are being inhabited by rats instead, clear them away and cut back overgrown areas while you deal with the rat infestation.

 How to get rid of rats with poison – and professionals

 Despite various sources suggesting peppermint oil and cat nip as good ways to get rid of rats, rat poison is, unfortunately, really the most successful method for dealing with a rat infestation.
 However, there's no point in putting down poison if you've not dealt with food sources and shelter.

 The best advice with using rat poison is to employ professionals.
 The experts at the British Pest Control Association explain more:

 'Rats are hard-wired to survive.
 They are adaptable, highly mobile and breed rapidly.
 As a result, rat control can be an uphill task for the untrained individual.
 For any rat infestation, we would always recommend contacting a professional pest management company.'

 Other than the fact that it's ill-advised to place rat poison near where you grow food, that any rats that die from poisoning within your house or garden will make a fabulous meal for maggots, will smell terrible and release particulates that can make humans and pets really ill, the poisons themselves can kill children and pets and can make adults very sick.